code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 ## 4. JSF Security Authorization and Authentication

-Spring Security ships with a [default login page generator](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/authentication/ui/DefaultLoginPageGeneratingFilter.java){:target="_blank"} however in this example we will configure a custom login page using [PrimeFaces](https://www.primefaces.org/){:target="_blank"} components.
+Spring Security ships with a [default login page generator](https://github.com/spring-projects/spring-security/blob/master/web/src/main/java/org/springframework/security/web/authentication/ui/DefaultLoginPageGeneratingFilter.java){:target="_blank"} but in this example we will configure a custom login page using [PrimeFaces](https://www.primefaces.org/){:target="_blank"} components.

 The <var>login.xhtml</var> page is located under <var>src/main/resources/META-INF/resources</var> and consists out of an <var>&lt;p:inputText&gt;</var> for the user name and a <var>&lt;p:password&gt;</var> for the password.